JKVar/Atestat/README.md

 # Atestat
-- This is a high school project made in unity using C#.
+- This is a simple 2D game inspired by World of Tanks made in Unity with C#.